-In the December 31, 2012 actuarial valuation (most recent available), the entry-age actuarial cost method was used.
-The actuarial assumptions included a discount rate of 4.00% and an initial healthcare cost trend rate of 8.00% with an ultimate healthcare inflation rate of 6.00%.
-Both rates include a 3.00% inflation assumption.
+In the December 31, 2014 actuarial valuation, the entry-age actuarial cost method was used.
+The actuarial assumptions included a discount rate of 3.5% and an initial healthcare cost trend rate of 8% with an ultimate healthcare inflation rate of 5.5%.
+Both rates include a 3% inflation assumption.
 The actuarial value of assets was not determined as the District has not advance funded its obligation.
 The plan's unfunded actuarial accrued liability is being amortized as a level percentage of projected payroll on an open basis.
-The remaining amortization period at December 31, 2013 was 30 years.
+The remaining amortization period at December 31, 2014 was 30 years.